George Engelmann: Origins

 George Engelmann was born in Frankfurt am Main, Germany, the oldest of thirteen children, nine of whom reached maturity.
 His father, Julius Bernhardt Engelmann, was a member of a family from which for several successive generations were chosen ministers for the Reformed Church at Bacharach-on-the-Rhine.
 Julius was a graduate of the University of Halle, and was also educated for the ministry, but he devoted his life to education.
 He established a school for young women in Frankfurt, which was rare at the time.
 George Engelmann's mother, Julie Antoinette, was the only daughter of Antoinette André and George Oswald May.
 The latter, in his earlier years, was an artist of note at the Court of Weimar.
 Julie Antoinette was Julius Engelmann's coadjutor in the school for young women, and its success was largely due to her management and tact.

-His uncle, Friedrich Theodor, a German pioneer of Illinois, was an early American viticulturist.
+His cousin, Adolph Engelmann, was a colonel during the Mexican-American War and the American Civil War.